 Conductor Ian Page has established an outstanding reputation as one of the world’s leading interpreters of the music of Mozart and his contemporaries.
 He is the founder and artistic director of The Mozartists (formerly Classical Opera), and is the creative driving force behind MOZART 250, a ground-breaking project which between 2015 and 2041 is exploring the chronological trajectory of Mozart’s life, works and influences.
 His numerous recordings have attracted widespread international acclaim, and include an ongoing complete cycle of the Mozart operas and a new ‘Sturm und Drang’ series.

 Ian began his musical education as a chorister at Westminster Abbey, and studied English Literature at the University of York before completing his studies in piano and conducting at the Royal Academy of Music in London.
-At the start of his career he worked on the music staff at Scottish Opera, Glyndebourne, Opera Factory and Drottningholm, and his early mentors included Sir Charles Mackerras and Georg Tintner.
+At the start of his career he worked on the music staff at Scottish Opera, Drottningholm, Opera Factory and Glyndebourne, and his early mentors included Sir Charles Mackerras and Georg Tintner.